SpencerSherk/sombra-marketplace/README.md

 Received a successful audit from Hashex (https://hashex.org/audits/sombra-nft/)

-Deployed on the Binance Smart Chain where it has been succesffuly used by thousands of users.
+Deployed on the Binance Smart Chain where it has been succesfully interacted with by thousands of users.